SokPhanith/tf1_tensorrt_image_classification_jetson_nano/README.md

 # Out of Memory

 For vgg16, vgg19, resnet_v2_152, resnet_v1_152, nasnet_large, pnasnet_large and inception_resnet_v2 is a big model,alot of layers convert to frozen graph on jetson nano not enough memory, so I have a notebook on folder colab name: "checkpoint_tf1_convert_freeze_graph.ipynb", That notebook guide you how to convert frozen graph model on google colab Free GPU just follow step by step you will get vgg16 or vgg19 frozen graph model.
-[Getting Start](https://colab.research.google.com/drive/1zUfR_Q8XYtFw6x1UA5EHkJo2G-DXZgy0) by upload my notebook to google colab and then go forward.
+Click it by [Getting Start](https://colab.research.google.com/drive/1zUfR_Q8XYtFw6x1UA5EHkJo2G-DXZgy0) or go to google colab upload my notebook and then go forward.

 ## Convert frozen graph to tensorrt engine

 After you have a frozen graph model before convert to tensorrt engine, you must convert to the Universal Framework Format (UFF) with tensorflow1.
 By the way when you install tensorflow1 on your jetson nano python API tool was has tool. you can find it on this path.

-	python3 /usr/lib/python3.6/dist-packages/uff/bin/convert_to_uff.py --help for more information using
+	python3 /usr/lib/python3.6/dist-packages/uff/bin/convert_to_uff.py --help

 In my repository also have a convert_to_uff.py, I just copy from that path. you can convert to uff format by run.

+	cd ~
+	cd tf1_tensorrt_image_classification
 	python3 /usr/lib/python3.6/dist-packages/uff/bin/convert_to_uff.py inceptionv1/inception_v1.pb

 or

+	cd ~
+	cd tf1_tensorrt_image_classification
 	python3 convert_to_uff.py inceptionv1/inception_v1.pb

 you will see inception_v1.uff in the same root directory with inception_v1.pb frozen graph. after that you can build tensorrt engine.